mashkarharis/mashkarharis.github.io/content/_index.md

 ---

-Welcome to **Haris's Notes** — a technical blog where I share solutions, patterns, and practical knowledge I actively gather through my work as a Backend Java Developer.
+Welcome to **Haris's Notes** — a technical blog where I share solutions, patterns, and practical knowledge I actively gather through my work as a Computer Science Engineer.

 This blog is a reflection of my continuous learning journey, where I document useful insights that help not only me but others like you.